bhaveshpp9/golang-codes-newbies/index.md

   structures
     Without any constructor
 interfaces
-  Conformance checking(is,as)
+  Conformance checking(is, as)
-  Declaration and initialization
+  Declaration and initialisation
   Interfaces collections
   Interface inheritance
   Methods Requirements
 Lambda Expressions
-  Cature of variables
+  Capture of variables
   Currying
-  Fucntion as a parameter
+  Function as a parameter
   Function as a return value
   Memoization
   Memoization (Recursive)
   Modified captured variables
   recursion
-  void fuction as a parameter
+  void function as a parameter
   with multiple operators
-  with multiple paramters
+  with multiple parameters
-  with one paramter
+  with one parameter
   without return value
 Patterns
   Behavioural patterns